twr14152/c_cpp_scratchpad/cpp_folder/README.md

 - Programming Principles and Practice Using C++ 2nd Edition (will refer to as PPPC++)
 - A Tour of C++ 2nd Edition
 - Sams Teach yourself C++ 8th edition
-- C++ Programming in In Easy Steps 5th Edition
+- C++ Programming in easy steps 5th Edition

 Website
 - learncpp.com